ThisLittleWorld/ThisLittleWorld.github.io/pages/critics/oliphant.hamlet.md

 depth of the moral scale.
 But Mr
-Irving possesses no such varied power of expression; and this must always be fatallyin his way when it is necessary to attempt those shades of meaning which are infinite, and which vary with every breath.
+Irving possesses no such varied power of expression; and this must always be fatally in his way when it is necessary to attempt those shades of meaning which are infinite, and which vary with every breath.
-As an instance,however,of what seems to us complete misconception more serious than simple failure, we may instance the scene with
+As an instance, however, of what seems to us complete misconception more serious than simple failure, we may instance the scene with